nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `listBook`

-### Locate book by name: `findBook`
+### Locate book by title: `findBook`

-Find books whose names contain any of the given keywords.
+Find books whose titles contain any of the given keywords.

 Format: `findBook KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g `DUNE` will match `dune`
 * The order of the keywords does not matter. e.g. `Great Gatsby` will match `Gatsby Great`
-* Only the name is searched.
+* Only the title is searched.
-* Only full words will be matched e.g. `Dun` will not match `Dune`
 * Books matching at least one keyword will be returned (i.e. `OR` search). e.g. `Dune Great` will return `Dune`, `Great Gatsby`